Gnopps/AttachMate/README.md

 ### Settings

 In the settings it is possible to define what attachments to react to, by default these are `.msg` and `.eml`.
-It is also possible to turn of the functionality for adding a display text for the attachment.
+It is also possible to turn off the functionality for adding a display text for the attachment.